fstrozzi/bioruby-pipengine/README.md

 **Note**

-Sample groups management is complex and it's a task that can't be easily generalized since every tool as it's own way to put and organize the inputs on the command line.
-This approach it's not the best but works quite well, even if there are some drawbacks.
+Sample groups management is complex and it's a task that can't be easily generalized since every software as it's own way to put and organize the inputs on the command line.
+This approach it's probably not the most elegant solution but works quite well, even if there are some drawbacks.
 For instance, as stated above, the samples groups is processed and passed to command lines as it is taken from the **-g** parameter.

 So for Cuffdiff, the presence of commas is critical to divide biological replicates from different conditions, but for Cuffcompare the commas are not needed and will raise an error on the command line.
 That's the reason of the: